Balalaa/Fitness-Approximation/README.md

 # Fitness-Approximation

+This project was created in the process of writing a paper("Is it worth to approximate fitness function by machine learning")
+## Abstract
-This project was created in the process of writing a paper("Is it worth to approximate fitness function by machine learning") abstract : It is usual to need an approximate model in evolutionary computation when fitness function is deemed to be abstract or expected to have a long computation time.
+It is usual to need an approximate model in evolutionary computation when fitness function is deemed to be abstract or expected to have a long computation time.
 In these cases, research on possibility of fitness approximation should proceed before